mvsjober/puhti-ml/README.md

     ./run-tests-gpu.sh

 Note: this will run using slurm on the `gpu` partition.
 Also for now the compute nodes don't have Internet access so you need to first run it on the login node to download all the models and data (`./run-tests.sh`).

-## TODO

-- Test what happens if user tries to use conda to create own environments

-- Test and benchmark things...

-- Document things to docs.csc.fi